astampoulis/makam-paper-funpearl/makamcode/04-ml-subset.md

-# Where our heroes add more ML features and reflect on structural recursion
+# Where our heroes break into song and add more ML features

 <!--
 ```makam